signupsoftware/TEMP-Docs-FO/docs/user-manual/3-get-started/5-upgrade-information.md

 :::

 **Invoice register process**<br/>
-Invoice register posting holds data that you need to take into consideration at final posting. <br/>
+- Invoice register posting holds data that you need to take into consideration at final posting.
-Immediately effect on general ledger and vendor balance accounts.<br/>
+- Immediately effect on general ledger and vendor balance accounts.
-Sales tax are deducted at invoice register posting and can be reported to local tax authorities.<br/>
+- Sales tax are deducted at invoice register posting and can be reported to local tax authorities.
-Invoice matching against purchase orders is made with net amount postings.<br/>
+- Invoice matching against purchase orders is made with net amount postings.

 **Direct posting process**<br/>
-No invoice register, means that the data can be changed all the way until final posting and full support for pending invoice process which MS is targeting for all new features.<br/>
+- No invoice register, means that the data can be changed all the way until final posting and full support for pending invoice process which MS is targeting for all new features.
-Sales tax is not deducted until final posting, although you can use the captured sales tax from the invoice all the way until final posting.<br/>
+- Sales tax is not deducted until final posting, although you can use the captured sales tax from the invoice all the way until final posting.
-No effect in GL/Submodules etc. for invoice and sales tax until final posting.<br/>
+- No effect in GL/Submodules etc. for invoice and sales tax until final posting.

 **Market and Target group**<br/>
 - Mainly for US market and new customers who don´t want to use the arrival registration process.<br/>